r-transit/bustt/README.md

 ## Installation

+Install from CRAN: `install.packages("bustt")`

-You can install this package from GitHub using the devtools package:
+For development, you can install this package from GitHub using the devtools package:

     if (!require(devtools)) {
         install.packages('devtools')
     }
     devtools::install_github('r-gtfs/bustt')

+Note that the development version is currently less reliable than the CRAN version.

 ## Example Usage